 Be wary of offering discounts to attract more customers as this can reduce your overall revenue and profitability but consider if you can sell additional products or services to your existing customers.
 Giving a discount to one customer who buys in high volume makes sense.
 Discounting to get a higher number of low-paying customers usually doesn’t.

 Sometimes what you have is not so much a revenue crisis but more a collection problem.
 Consider things like invoicing your customers earlier or automating the generation of invoices – there are many tools available that can help with this.
 Then implement good processes to ensure your customers pay within the agreed terms.
 Again, there are apps to help automate this process – we’ve heard good things about Ezycollect, for example.

 Do you have assets you’re not using or not using profitably?
 Maybe it’s time to sell them off.

 Always be careful when cutting expenses to deal with a revenue crisis.
 What you don’t want to do is harm your long-term prospects.
 Yes, you could save money by firing your best staff, but how would you service your customers next month and next year?

 Having said that, it is prudent to review your expenses and look at what is not essential and what planned purchases can be deferred to a better time.
 Compare your expenses to previous years and question some of the bigger ones first.

 Have you reviewed your choices lately to see whether other suppliers will offer you better prices or better terms?
 Will your current suppliers do that if you just ask?

-Clearing out old and slow-moving stock is the one time when it often makes sense to offer discounts – you’ve already paid for it, it’s not moving, it may be best to just get rid of it and bring in some cash.
+Clearing out old and slow-moving stock is the one time when it often makes sense to offer discounts.
+Ultimately, you have already paid for it.
+And, if it’s not moving, it may be best to just get rid of it and bring in some cash.
 Just don’t go straight out and replace it afterwards!